maxim2266/csvplus/README.md

 the entire data source gets read into the memory so certain care should be taken when indexing huge datasets.

-### Current status
+### Project status
-The project is in alpha stage.
-There may be bugs, and the API may change.
-Use at your own risk.
+The project is in a usable state usually called "beta".
+Tested on Linux Mint 18 (based on Ubuntu 16.04).

-Bug reports are welcome.
+Go version 1.7.1.

 ##### License: BSD